dprog-philippe-docourt/kids-calculus/README.md

 ```
 python calculus.py --level 5 --format html -output calculus.html --title "Calculus for Simon" --count 20
 ```
 Generates an HTML file named `calculus.html` in the current folder.
 The file will contain 20 expressions.
-The expression difficulty is 5/10, which is meant for a 6 to 8 years old kid.
+The level of difficulty is 5/10, which is meant for a 6 to 8 years old kid.

 ```
 python calculus.py -l 3 --f text --title "Calculus for Simon" -c 5
 ```
-Prints 5 expressions of dicculty 3/10 to the standard output:
+Prints 5 expressions of difficulty 3/10 to the standard output:

 ```
 Calculus for Simon